top of page

 Every student at Noble Academy is issued a student planner/assignment book.
 The planner varies for each academic level and is tailored to the needs of those students.

 • In Lower School students are taught how to record assignments, match assignments to materials needed, and monitor assignment completion.
-The planner also serves as a daily communication tool between home and school.
+The planner also serves as a daily communication tool between home and school

-• In the Upper School, students use the planner along with online systems to plan for long term assignments and practice good time management skills.
+• In the Upper School, students use the planner along with online systems to plan for long term assignments and practice good time management skills

 FACTS AND GOOGLE CLASSROOM